 When a vehicle is in for a major service, a pre purchase inspection or an unexpected dead battery, we perform a quick charging system test.
 The equipment first logs the labelled battery capacity and checks the battery temperature.
 It then checks the battery capacity and graphs it according to the labelled capacity.
 Next a graph of the battery voltage is made while the engine is started, and a reading is given of the starting voltage after the initial spike from starter actuation.
 The charging system voltage at idle is measured.
 Then the charging system voltage is measured again at 1500 rpm with loads such as the headlights and heater fan turned on.

-The results confirm that the alternator and starting systems are working correctly, but other problems may indicate the need to do a complete charging system test.
+The results confirm that the alternator and starting systems are working correctly.
+But the symptoms and readings may indicate the likelihood of other problems, and we need to do a complete charging system test.
 If any cable voltage losses or a parasitic draw are present, we get the clues from low voltages on the basic test.
 Cranking more than 1 second before starting or a delay in the onset of cranking after turning the key to start may indicate cable failures.
 Cars more than 10 years old may have voltage losses on their battery cables or charging cable.

-Understand that the battery capacity check is considered an initial check, and any reading less than 90% capacity indicates that further testing may be necessary.
+Understand that the battery capacity check of a quick check is considered an initial check, and any reading less than 80% capacity indicates that further testing may be necessary.
+The lower limit of battery capacity is around 66%, and a charge and retest may be needed to confirm that.
+Also know that 66% applies to the Bay Area.
+If one expected a cold winter night in the mountains, 75% would be a better lower limit.
 When your records, or ours, show a battery did not last the minimum average of 5 years, we may want to test for a parasitic draw, meaning abnormal and excessive milliamps of current draw.
-A parasitic draw could be light left on, a bad phone charger, or some electrical component that is not shutting down correctly when you turn off the car.
+A parasitic draw could be light that was left on, a bad phone charger, or some electrical component that is not shutting down correctly when you turn off the car.

 Typically, we find the culprit to be an aftermarket stereo or alarm that is incorrectly installed.
 Occasionally, we find a door latch microswitch that is misbehaving, causing one of the car’s computers to wait forever for the door to open as the driver gets out, or for the door to close.
 Some microswitch may be keeping the light on inside the trunk.
 That could be hard to find.
 We have had just a few parasitic draws that took some time to run down.
 How ’bout a leaking tail light causing a partial short inside a CD changer in the trunk?